 1. Sign up to Clear Currency

-Complete a quick online signup form telling us what your needs are and we’ll open an account for you and assign a dedicated foreign exchange specialist from our team.
+Complete a quick online form telling us what your needs are and we’ll open an account for you, assigning a dedicated foreign exchange specialist from our team.

 2. Set your rate

-A member of the Clear team will walk you through how the exchange process works, answer your questions and discuss how best to meet your needs and get the best rates for the currency you’re buying.
-You can do this over the phone or via your online Clear Currency account.
+A member of the team will walk you through how the exchange process works, answer your questions and discuss how best to meet your needs and get the best rates for the currency you’re buying.
+You can do this over the phone or via our online platform.

 3. Transfer your funds

-Once you’re happy with the exchange rate and quote, you transfer your funds to your Clear Currency account for us to convert into the currency you want.
+Once you’re happy with the exchange rate and quote, transfer your funds to your account for us to convert into the currency you want.

 4. Access your new currency

-We send the converted currency to the overseas account you nominate, which usually arrives the same day – and then send you an email confirming everything.
+We will send the converted currency to the overseas account you nominate – and then send you an email confirming everything.

 5. Complete your purchase

-With the money in your overseas account you can pay your bills safe in the knowledge you’ve made the most of your funds.
+With the money in your overseas account, you can allocate your pension safely in the knowledge you’ve made the most of your funds.

-If you’re not quite ready to open an account but just have some starter questions, you can call or email us on 0207 151 4832 and email@example.com.
+If you’re not quite ready to open an account but have some starter questions about currency exchange, you can call or email us on 020 7151 4832 and email@example.com.

 Clear Currency can help make your overseas retirement easier